smit-r/CRF_for_semantic_segmantation/README.md

 # HWorld
 first one
-some changes
+some changes are made
-in second branch
+in second branch for second time